Too Much Busyness?

-In the midst of sessions and groups and paperwork and all the other demands, it can feel like there isn’t enough time to do the job, let alone take breaks.
+With sessions and paperwork and scheduling and billing, connecting with family or other provides, getting continuing education, keeping up with licensure, and all the other demands, it can feel like there isn’t enough time to do the job, let alone take breaks, certainly not during the day.

-(And, there really might not actually be enough time to do the job.
+(And, depending on the context in which you work, there really might not actually be enough time to do the job.
 If you find yourself saying, “It’s not possible to do all this,” that might really be true.
 And you wouldn’t be alone.
 But that’s a topic for another time.)

 In all the busyness, self-care easily gets lost.
 You might get the bare minimum (bathroom breaks and hurried lunch) but end up “running on fumes” instead of “filling the tank”.

-And then you find yourself with a lot of…. procrastination…facebook… chit chat… daydreaming… comfort food… complaining….
+And then you find yourself with a lot of…. procrastination…social media… chit chat… daydreaming… comfort food… complaining….
 In more extreme forms, you might get sick or find yourself having to deal with a family emergency.

-It’s your system’s duct-taping in action, trying to get you at least some of what you need.
-But it’s really just a band-aid, and my guess is that you could use some more quality downtime – probably both on and off the job.
+All the distractions reflect the way your system is duct-taping things together, trying to get you at least some of what you need.
+But when our breaks are less intentional and grabbed “on the go”, they are really just a band-aid.
+My guess is that you (really most of us) could use some more quality downtime – probably both on and off the job.

-When you don’t intentionally take breaks you miss out on the restorative power they provide.
+When we don’t intentionally take breaks we miss out on the restorative power they provide.

 Just imagine taking high-quality break time, restorative downtime, and having more flow and pacing throughout your days, weeks, and months.
 (Hey, imagine a hammock in your office!)

-I’d like to offer the thought that this is not a nice extra, but is actually a crucial factor in self-care, growth, and development, as well as professional integrity and efficacy.
+Quality down time is not a nice extra.
+It is a crucial factor in self-care, growth, and development, as well as professional integrity and efficacy.

-It’s about making your personal re-fuelling just as important as a race-car driver’s!
-It’s about protecting your needs and reaping the benefits.
+It’s about making our personal re-fueling just as important as a race-car driver’s.
+It’s about protecting our needs and reaping the benefits.

 How about five minutes of yoga instead of browsing the internet?
-Maybe a brief break outside with a coworker instead of cookies and office politics?
+Stepping outside even for just a moment.
+Maybe connecting meaningfully with a coworker instead of grabbing cookies or falling into office gossip.
 Adding three deep breaths when you’re done with each progress note?
 Kinda like sneaking spinach into brownies (and those can be VERY tasty…)

 Let’s turn to the body to generate some creative wisdom.